 Former Absolicon Solar Concentrator underwent a reconstruction in 2013 and changed its name in this process to Absolicon Solar Collector AB.
 Absolicon has been producing and installing its combined low-concentrating solar tracking PV and solar thermal power generation system, which consists of a cylinder-parabolic reflector that concentrates the light of the sun ten times onto the receiver, where the solar cells are mounted.
 The system yields about five times as much heat power as electrical power.
 In the wake of the bankruptcy and the reconstruction, the company devoted the work in 2013 and 2014 almost solely to product development and research projects.
 Currently the company focus on developing pure solar thermal systems and building manufacturing lines for those.
 During this process Absolicon has developed a model that can deliver steam with a temperature of up to 160 degrees, which can be used to drive industrial processes.
-In 2016 Absolicon managed to sell a fully automated production line for this thermal power generations system, which will be installed in the Sichuan-province in China and will be finished at the end of 2017.
+In 2017 the model achieved a world record for a small parabolic trough with an optical efficiency of 71.61 %.
+Absolicon has sold a fully automated production line for this thermal power generations system, which will be installed in the Sichuan-province in China and will be finished during 2018.
 In parallel the company plans to build a similar automated production line in Härnösand in Sweden.